darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 ### Before Creating an Issue

-- Search existing issues to avoid duplicates
+- Search existing issues to avoid duplicates.
-- Check if the issue is already fixed in the main branch
+- Check if the issue is already fixed in the `main` branch.
-- Gather relevant information (browser version, OS, package versions)
+- Gather relevant information such as browser version, OS, and package versions.

 ### Asking Questions

 If you have a question about using Atlas, please check the following resources first:

-- Read the [README.md](README.md) and available documentation
+- Read the [README.md](README.md) and available documentation.
-- Search [existing issues](https://github.com/darshil0/atlas-strategic-agent/issues) for similar questions
+- Search existing issues for similar questions.
-- Search the internet for answers
+- Search the internet for answers.

-If you still need clarification after checking these resources, feel free to [open an issue](https://github.com/darshil0/atlas-strategic-agent/issues/new) with the following information:
+If you still need clarification after checking these resources, feel free to open an issue with the relevant context and platform details.

-- Provide as much context as you can about what you're trying to accomplish
-- Include project and platform versions (Node.js, npm, browser, OS) where relevant

 ### Bug Reports